-- He said the next meeting would be in a month's time. - 2.
-Polite requests and offers (a 'softer' form of will) - Would you like another cup of tea? - Would you give me a ring after lunch? - I'd like the roast duck, please. - 3.
-In conditionals, to indicate 'distance from reality': imagined, unreal, impossible situations - If I ruled the world, every day would be the first day of Spring. - It would have been better if you'd word processed your assignment. - 4.
-After 'wish', to show regret or irritation over someone (or something's) refusal or insistence on doing something (present or future) - I wish you wouldn't keep interrupting me. - I wish it would snow.
+o He said the next meeting would be in a month's time.

+2. Polite requests and offers (a 'softer' form of will)

+- o Would you like another cup of tea?

+- Would you give me a ring after lunch?

+- o I'd like the roast duck, please.

+3. In conditionals, to indicate 'distance from reality': imagined, unreal, impossible situations o When I was small, we would always visit relatives on Christmas Day.

+- If I ruled the world, every day would be the first day of Spring. - It would have been better if you'd word processed your assignment. - 4.
+After 'wish', to show regret or irritation over someone (or something's) refusal or insistence on doing something (present or future) - o I wish you wouldn't keep interrupting me. - o I wish it would snow.